The system regarding foreign residents has changed.

 Note: As a general rule, you will also need to submit a moving-out notification when leaving the country.

-● When submitting a moving-in notification or change of address notification, it is necessary to present your residence card or special permanent resident certificate (temporary refuge permit or temporary stay permit) (please check the details below).
+●When submitting a move-in notification or change of address notification, you must present your residence card or special permanent resident certificate (temporary asylum permit or temporary stay permit) (please check the details below)

 Please write the new residence on the back of the above card and return it to the Citizen Affairs Division counter.
 Please note that if you do not present these certificates, the address change procedure will not be completed and you will be required to bring your card to the office again.